nci/mosrs-setup/README.md

 ```
 - Use this command once per `$HOME` directory as an initial setup.
 - It performs the actions listed under `mosrs-auth` below.
-- It also edits your `$HOME/.bashrc` file, after moving or copying it to `$HOME/.bashrc.old`.
+- It also edits your `$HOME/.bashrc` file, if necessary.
 The updated `.bashrc` file starts up `gpg-agent` automatically for interactive login shells.
+  - If `$HOME/.bashrc` is to be changed, it is first backed up to the directory `$HOME/.mosrs-setup/backup.$TODAY.$PID` where `$TODAY` is today's date in ISO format and `$PID` is the current process ID.
   - If you do not want your `$HOME/.bashrc` file changed, do not run `mosrs-setup`.
 Just run `mosrs-auth` instead.

 `mosrs-auth`: